ADN Information Session

 What a student can expect from a career in this field: Students can expect to be challenged physically, mentally, and spiritually in this career and still find fulfillment in aiding patients and their families at a time when they are most vulnerable.

-Possible earnings of jobs in these career field: According to the Bureau of Labor Statistics, the current national annual mean wage is $72,180 with hourly mean wage at $34.70.
-In Mississippi, the current annual mean wage is $57,010 with hourly mean wage at $27.41.
+Possible earnings of jobs in these career field: According to the Bureau of Labor Statistics (May, 2017), the current national annual median wage is $70,000 with hourly median wage at $33.65.
+In Mississippi, the current annual mean wage is $57,000 with hourly mean wage at $27.74.

-Mission of Program: The Associate Degree Nursing program at Pearl River Community College is committed to instruct students in the art and science of nursing, to prepare graduates for successful passage of the NCLEX-RN exam, and to provide students with the skills necessary to practice as entry-level registered nurses in diverse healthcare settings.
+Mission of Program: The ADN program at PRCC is committed to instruct students in the art and science of nursing, to prepare graduates for successful passage of the NCLEX-RN exam, and to provide students with the skills necessary to practice as entry-level registered nurses in diverse healthcare settings.

 Goals of Program: Upon completion of the program, the PRCC-ADN graduate will be able to:

-- Demonstrate leadership and professionalism through delegation, prioritization, and teaching/learning – taking into account any ethical or legal implications.
+- Demonstrate leadership and professionalism through delegation, prioritization, teaching/learning, and critical thinking – taking into account any ethical or legal implications.

-- Utilize evidence-based practice to guide nursing care to meet patient needs.
+- Utilize evidence-based practice to guide nursing care through understanding of inclusivity and the needs of the patient throughout the lifespan.

-- Work in partnership with inter-professional healthcare members to provide quality care through communication, collaboration, and teamwork.
+- Collaborate with inter-professional healthcare teams to provide patient-centered care through communication and documentation.